José Ferrer: Early life

 Ferrer was born in San Juan, Puerto Rico, the son of Rafael Ferrer, a local attorney and writer, and María Providencia Cintrón, of Yabucoa.
 He was the grandson of Gabriel Ferrer Hernández, a doctor and advocate of Puerto Rican independence from Spain.
 He had two younger sisters, Elvira and Leticia.
+As a consequence of being born into a wealthy family, his upbringing was influenced by the arts, music and humanities.

-The family moved to New York in 1914, when Ferrer was two years old.
-He studied at the Swiss boarding school Institut Le Rosey.
-He was adept in several languages, including Spanish, English, French, and Italian.
+The family moved to New York in 1914, when Ferrer was two years old, following the death of his mother.
+He studied part of his elemental education at Colegio San José in Río Piedras.
+From there, Ferrer was enrolled at the Swiss boarding school Institut Le Rosey.
+He was interested in literature, music and painting, but only the first of these was widespread there.
+Ferrer, who had speech issues early in his life, went on to learn five languages, including Spanish, English, French, and Italian.

 In 1933, Ferrer completed his bachelor's degree in architecture at Princeton University, where he wrote his senior thesis on "French Naturalism and Pardo Bazán".
 Ferrer was also a member of the Princeton Triangle Club and played piano in a band, "José Ferrer and His Pied Pipers".
+At Princeton he took part in plays by James Stewart and Joshua Logan.
+His studies in architecture gave him insight on painting techniques.
+Bret Bush of the Triangle Club convinced him to participate in an audition that changed his life.
 Ferrer then studied Romance languages at Columbia University for 1934–35.